Compiled on: 2025-06-30 — printable version

 Organizations: groups of users, with shared repositories, teams, and projects

-Create a new issue, e.g. for the abstract, and create a branch (say feature/abstract
+Create a new issue, e.g. for the abstract, and create a branch (say feature/abstract) from it

 The volounteer should commit & push the new abstract on the feature/abstract